dark-flames/annotation-rs/README.md

     B
 }
 ```
-And then, the enum can be used to a field type.
+And then, the enum can be used as a field type.
 * `variant_value` attribute\
-    Custom a string corresponding value to variant(default is the snake case of variant name in Rust).
+    Customize a string corresponding value to variant(default is the snake case of variant name in Rust).
 ```rust
 use yui::YuiEnumValue;